chnyda/taikungoclient/client/docs/ProjectListForAlert.md

 HasKubernetesAlerts returns a boolean if a field has been set.

-### SetKubernetesAlertsNil

-`func (o *ProjectListForAlert) SetKubernetesAlertsNil(b bool)`

- SetKubernetesAlertsNil sets the value for KubernetesAlerts to be an explicit nil

-### UnsetKubernetesAlerts
-`func (o *ProjectListForAlert) UnsetKubernetesAlerts()`

-UnsetKubernetesAlerts ensures that no value is present for KubernetesAlerts, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)